 Our goal was to understand whether monitoring of cost-effective surrogates is appropriate in tracking changes in the species richness of coral reef communities.
 We specifically tested how surrogate-target relationships vary over time and space using 27 years of monitoring data from eight sites around Guana Island in the British Virgin Islands (Forrester et al., 2015).
-Our first objective was to determine which of our three candidate surrogates (coral cover, sponge cover, rugosity) was most strongly correlated with each of four separate targets (species richness of corals, fishes, sponges, and richness of the three groups pooled).
-Our second objective was to determine if the relationships between the surrogate and corresponding target remain consistent among sites and, most importantly, over time.
+Our first objective was to determine which of three candidate surrogates (coral cover, sponge cover, rugosity) was most strongly correlated with each of four separate targets (species richness of corals, fishes, sponges, and richness of the three groups pooled).
+Our second objective was to determine if the relationships between the surrogate and corresponding target remain consistent among sites and, most importantly, are stable over time.

 Material and Methods